cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

   - **Text**: Regular text.
 Eg configuration file or log
   - **Binary**: Binary file.
 Eg file archive or pdf document
 - **File**:  Is used to store binary file data.
 - **Template**: File template used to render this file.
 If selected file will be automatically updated every time template is modified.
-Used only with `Tower` source.
 - **Server**: Server where this file is located
 - **Directory on Server**: This is where the file is located on the remote server
 - **Full Server Path**: Full path to file on the remote server including filename